 If you want to perform at your best – whether that’s a specific sport, a workout at the gym or just working your brain hard at school all day – you MUST fuel your body with the right balance of good food.

-- We’ve tucked some serious nutrition and protein boosters INSIDE that make this high protein breakfast the perfect way to prepare for strenuous activity.
+- We’ve tucked some serious nutrition and protein boosters INSIDE that make this high-protein breakfast the perfect way to prepare for strenuous activity.

 - The portion is just right for a hearty protein breakfast that satisfies you without weighing you down as if you ate a million pancakes.

-- Steel-cut Oats.
+- Steel-Cut Oats.
 Steel-cut oats and rolled oats are nearly identical in nutrition and have 6 grams of protein.
 If our muscles are going to work now AND later, protein is a must.

 - Eggs.
 One whole egg (not just the egg whites) gives a protein boost AND an impressive line-up of amino acids and health benefits.
-Don’t worry though – you won’t taste the egg.
+Don’t worry, though – you won’t taste the egg.
 Promise!

-- Banana & Berries.
-Banana is crazy high in potassium, which helps keep your muscles strong and prevent cramping.
+- Berries.
 All berries are a great source of antioxidants, but let’s be honest –they taste good too!
+Plus, they add sweetness to the protein porridge without adding extra sugar.

 Wait – did I just say “oatmeal” and “indulgent” in the same sentence?